When we think of bees, we often picture honey bees. We imagine a swarm buzzing around a honeycomb hive.

 Leaf-cutter bees make their nests in small tunnels in wood.
 They pack these small spaces with the leaves they gather, making a cigar-shaped space to place pollen and eggs.
 When the eggs hatch, the young eat the pollen.

-These bees got their name because they dig burrows in the ground.
+This type of bees got their names because they dig burrows in the ground.
 On your campsite, you may see what look like ant mounds, but with a larger hole and perhaps a bee flying in and out.

 Sweat bee nests are hard to find, but on hot summer days, sweat bees will often visit you.
 These small bees like the salt in your sweat and will land on your arms to drink it.

 Like leaf-cutter bees, they typically make their nests in dead fallen logs (this is one reason we ask campers not to gather/burn the brush around their campsite).

 Protecting our native bees species is a key part of protecting our province’s biodiversity.
 Each bee species is critical for the pollination of crops, backyard gardens, and park wildflowers.
 They provide valuable food for other wildlife, and are an important cog in Ontario’s ecosystems.